itstrangvu/trangs/content/index.md

   order: 1
 ---
 # Hi, I’m Trang Vũ
-## Senior Software Designer

-Focusing my energy on creating data visualizations and digital experiences for positive change since I like to spend my days doing something that aligns with my personal values: balance, inclusivity, sustainability.
+Insights, data visualization and digital experiences designer for positive change since I like to spend my days doing something that aligns with my personal values: balance, inclusivity, sustainability.

 I’m currently a **Senior Product Designer** at **Similarweb**, working on tools that help marketers better understand and improve their online advertising.